 Secured Business Credit Cards

-When starting a new business entity, your business needs to build credit, too.
+When starting a new business entity, your business needs to build credit too.
 While you can often open business credit cards based on your personal credit, it’s also possible to start with a secured business credit card.
-Learn more about secured business cards and see if one could be right for you.
+This could be a good option if you’ve been denied for unsecured business cards.